Storm Restoration FAQ

 Why is there a storm restoration charge on my bill?
 How long will we have to pay for these storms?

-The storm restoration charge on your bill represents the monies collected to pay for the financing of the storm costs and storm reserves associated with five different hurricanes – Katrina, Rita, Gustav, Ike and Isaac.
+The storm restoration charge on your bill represents the monies collected to pay for the financing of the storm costs and storm reserves associated with three different hurricanes – Gustav, Ike and Isaac.
 We used special bond financing options that are spread over a number of years to save our customers millions of dollars.
-Katrina and Rita costs started in 2008 and are set to expire in 2018.
+The bonds used to finance hurricanes Katrina and Rita costs have been repaid and are no longer included in the storm restoration line item.
 Gustav and Ike started in 2010 and will expire in 2022.
 Isaac started in 2014 and will expire in 2026.

 The storm restoration offset line item on your bill represents customer savings realized because of the special financing approved by the LPSC.
 Both the storm restoration charge and the storm restoration offset line item are subject to adjustments during the year.